-St. Patrick's Day falls on a Thursday this year, so you have a whole week to celebrate with St. Patrick's Day specials like green beer, Irish whiskey shots and bar food to soak it all up.
+St. Patrick's Day falls on a Friday this year—putting the parade on the Saturday before, so you have the an entire week to celebrate with St. Patrick's Day specials like green beer, Irish whiskey shots and bar food to soak it all up.
 These restaurants and Irish pubs are toasting the Irish holiday with traditional options like Guinness, corned beef, cocktails and more.
-Here's where to eat and drink for the week and before and after the St. Patrick's Day Parade, March 12.
+Here's where to eat and drink for the week and before and after the St. Patrick's Day Parade on March 11.

 St. Patrick's Day specials

 The luck of the Irish might not help you strike gold at the end of a rainbow, but it sure can convince you you're a good singer after a few pints.
 Work out those vocal cords on St. Patrick's Day by yelling over dozens of people to order a beer and getting on the karaoke mic at Trader Todd's.
 The long-time Wrigleyville favorite will be serving up a special menu of corned beef sliders and glasses of green beer all day.
 Plus, if you want a more unique take on the day, regular tropical fare and tiki drinks will also be available.